Saiko Dōman Green Park

 The Museum of Modern Art, Saitama

 The Museum of Modern Art Saitama (MOMAS) opened in 1982 in the greenery rich Kitaurawa Park.
-From artistic masters from abroad such as Monet, Chagall, Picasso to modern Japanese artists, excellent art pieces are collected and displayed.
-In addition, special exhibitions with unique themes take place on demand; there are also many "good design" chairs that can be used freely.
-To further have visitors familiarize themselves with art, there are museum concerts, lectures, as well as workshops which both parents and kids can enjoy.
-There are also museum shops with selected art books and goods along with a restaurant where authentic Italian food can be tasted, making the museum a place for fun and comfort.
+A collection of superb art pieces are on display, from artistic masters such as Monet, Chagall, Picasso to modern Japanese artists.
+In addition, special exhibitions with unique themes are frequently held, and there are many "good design" chairs that can be used freely.
+For visitors to further familiarize themselves with art, there are museum concerts, lectures, and workshops for both parents and children to enjoy.
+There are also museum shops with select art books and goods, along with a restaurant serving authentic Italian food, making the museum an ideal place for fun and comfort.
 (For more information regarding the facility, please check the URL below.)

-The 20-hectare park was established in March 1989 to ensure a comfortable living environment and to create a beautiful urban landscape on the former site of Camp Asaka, which was confiscated by the U.S. military in 1945.
-The park is well known as a place for sports and recreation, with a multipurpose plaza and jogging course.
-Furthermore, the vast park is also used as an evacuation site.
-Nearby are Tokyo Metropolitan Oizumi Central Park, Nerima Ward Oizumi Sakura Athletic Park, Tokyo Yono Green Belt (Nagakubo Ryokuchi), Niiza Ryokudo, and Sakae Ryokudo in Niiza City, each of which functions as a large green belt that straddles municipal and prefectural borders.
+This 20-hectare park was established in March 1989 on the former site of Camp Drake, which was confiscated by the U.S. military in 1945, to ensure a comfortable living environment with beautiful urban landscape.
+The park is well known as a place for sports and recreation, with an outdoor plaza and jogging course.
+This vast park is also used as an evacuation site.
+Nearby are Tokyo Metropolitan Oizumi Central Park, Oizumi Sakura Sports Park, Tokyo Yono Green Belt (Nagakubo Ryokuchi), Niiza Green Path and Sakae Green Path in Niiza City, together serving as a large green belt that straddles municipal and prefectural borders.

 Tsukagoshi Inari Shrine